mrcuizhe/svmATAC/README.md

 # svmATAC
-Enhancement and integration of peak signal enables accurate identification of cell type in scATAC-seq
+Enhancement and imputation of peak signal enables accurate identification of cell type in scATAC-seq

+svmATAC is fully open source and under MIT license.

 ## Dependencies